 Feedback from Teachers and Pupils

-'We enjoyed the story with direct links to the stained glass window, architectural features, clear introduction of the power point which set the scene, interesting snippets of information and welcoming, friendly, well-informed staff' (Year 6 Teacher, John Blandy Cof E School)
+'We enjoyed the story with direct links to the stained glass window, architectural features, clear introduction of the power point which set the scene, interesting snippets of information and welcoming, friendly, well-informed staff' (Year 6 Teacher, C of E School, Abingdon)

 'My favourite part was acting out and pretending we were real pilgrims.
 I was quite amazed that any of the time I was on the trip I could have been standing on St. Frideswide's bones.'
 (Emma, Year 6)

 'The tour guide makes or breaks the visit.
-The children responded well to the guides and were engaged from the powerpoint slides through to the actual tour of the buildings.
+The children responded well to the guides and were engaged from the Power point slides through to the actual tour of the buildings.
 As a Church of England school it was particularly poignant to meet one of the church attendants and share in a short act of collective worship.'
-(Teacher accompanying a year 5 class, Hawridge and Cholesbury School)
+(Year 5 teacher, Oxfordshire)

 Practical Information for Schools

-There is unfortunately no parking available at Christ Church, but it is possible to drop-off pupils outside the College.
-The nearest place for coaches to park is Oxpens Coachpark.
+There is unfortunately no parking at Christ Church, but it is possible to drop off pupils outside the College.
+The nearest place for coaches to park is the local Park and Ride.